ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## Delegated Routing HTTP API

-The [Delegated Content Routing HTTP API](https://specs.ipfs.tech/ipips/ipip-0337/) allows IPFS nodes to offload content and peer routing to another process/server using an HTTP API.
+The [Delegated Content Routing HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/) allows IPFS nodes to offload content and peer routing to another process/server using an HTTP API.
 In addition, it allows for composability and experimentation with different routing systems.

-Since the spec was ratified in 2022, it's been positively recieved and gradually implemented and integrated in the ecosystem:
+Since the spec was [ratified in 2022](https://specs.ipfs.tech/ipips/ipip-0337/), it's been positively received and gradually implemented and integrated in the ecosystem:

-- The IPFS Foundation provides a public delegated routing endpoint backed by [someguy](https://github.com/ipfs/someguy) with the URL `https://delegated-ipfs.dev/routing/v1` that is operated by Interplanetary Shipyard.
+- The IPFS Foundation provides a [public delegated routing endpoint](https://docs.ipfs.tech/concepts/public-utilities/#delegated-routing) backed by [someguy](https://github.com/ipfs/someguy) with the URL `https://delegated-ipfs.dev/routing/v1` that is operated by Interplanetary Shipyard.
-- The [cid.contact](https://cid.contact) network indexer exposes a [HTTP API](https://cid.contact/api/v1/docs) for finding providers for a CID.
+- The [cid.contact](https://cid.contact) network indexer exposes a compatible `/routing/v1/providers` endpoint for finding providers for a CID.
 - Helia has both a [client](https://github.com/ipfs/helia-delegated-routing-v1-http-api/tree/main/packages/client) and a [server implementation](https://github.com/ipfs/helia-delegated-routing-v1-http-api/tree/main/packages/server) of the Delegated Routing HTTP API.
 The client is configured by default in [Helia](https://github.com/ipfs/helia) with the public Delegated Routing endpoint.
 - js-libp2p also supports the [Delegated Routing HTTP API with the Helia client](https://github.com/libp2p/js-libp2p/blob/main/doc/CONFIGURATION.md#setup-with-delegated-content-and-peer-routing)
 - The [Boxo](https://github.com/ipfs/boxo/tree/main/routing/http) SDK comes with a client and server implementation of the Delegated Routing HTTP API which is used by Kubo